 Day 2 - Visit The Bohemian District of Barranco

-Barranco is also the best area to get your first taste of one of Peru’s popular dishes – ceviche.
+Barranco is the best area to get your first taste of one of Peru’s popular dishes – ceviche.

 Day 3-4 - Paracas